AI Agent Architecture and Reference

 When to use this section

-- Designing a new AI client or enterprise agent integration.
+- Designing a new configured agent, Agent Hub entry, AI client, or enterprise agent integration.

 - Deciding which FactVerse product owns a workflow capability.